-A radiological accident is an event that involves the release of potentially dangerous radioactive materials into the environment.
-The release is usually in the form of a cloud or plume and could affect the health and safety of anyone in its path.
-This is considered a type of hazardous materials incident, so many of the responses will be the same.
+A radiological accident involves the release of potentially dangerous radioactive materials into the environment, usually in the form of a cloud or plume.
+This is considered a type of hazardous materials incident, so many of the responses are similar.

 What is the best protection?